trainerday/development-process/docs-for-devs/hypothesis-implementation-next-steps.md

 **Technical Details**:
 - Allow users to explore without registration
-- Show register/login popup when they try to save a workout
+- Show register/login popup when they try to start a workout (better would be to let them save and just turn off sync but we have no userid, maybe a generic token hardcoded or pulled from api?)
 - Add persistent but subtle registration nudges in the app

 **Reference Design**: